Rari-Capital/nova/docs/spec.md

   - Almost all of the current L2-L1 composability protocols are modeled after systems that were designed for cross-chain swaps and transactions.
 They don't take advantage of the extra flexibliity and security we inherit from rollups.

-    - Many of these solutions rely on [HTLCs](https://www.youtube.com/watch?v=qUAyW4pdooA) which are not unusable directly via contracts as they rely on the active involvement of two parties and critically: **the sender's signature (contract's do NOT have signatures!)**
+    - Many of these solutions rely on [HTLCs](https://www.youtube.com/watch?v=qUAyW4pdooA) which are not usable directly via contracts as they rely on the active involvement of two parties and critically: **the sender's signature (contract's do NOT have signatures!)**

     - Other solutions rely on modified trust assumptions via bonds, etc. These solutions simply do not meet the **ironclad security needs of DeFi developers.**